Sonion1245/SparseGUI/README.md

 # SparseGUI

- Fully built retained-mode GUI framework built using python meant for pygame wihout needing to manually draw rects and poll actions done to them.
+ Fully built retained-mode GUI library built using python meant for pygame wihout needing to manually draw rects and poll actions done to them.

  ## How to install
  Beofre starting you will need to install python.
 To install watch this https://www.youtube.com/watch?v=YKSpANU8jPE